-- 11. (i) Unless otherwise agreed, a fee note will be submitted at the conclusion of the matter on which the barrister is instructed. - (ii) If, however, that matter is protracted, an interim fee note or notes may be submitted at intervals of not less than two months. - 12.
-A brief will only be accepted by a barrister after a fee has been agreed with the instructing member. - 13.
-In the case of instructions other than a brief it is a matter for agreement between the Instructing Member and the barrister or his clerk or secretary whether the fee shall be agreed before the instructions are accepted or at any later date.
+- 9. It is the obligation of the Instructing Officer, jointly with the ARB, to be responsible for the payment of the barrister's fees. - 10. (i) A barrister shall be entitled to require payment of his fee at the time of accepting instructions. - (ii) Otherwise the barrister's fees shall be paid promptly upon submission of a fee note. - 11. (i) Unless otherwise agreed, a fee note will be submitted at the conclusion of the matter on which the barrister is instructed. - (ii) If, however, that matter is protracted, an interim fee note or notes may be submitted at intervals of not less than two months. - 12.
+A brief will only be accepted by a barrister after a fee has been agreed with the Instructing Officer. - 13.
+In the case of instructions other than a brief it is a matter for agreement between the Instructing Officer and the barrister or his clerk or secretary whether the fee shall be agreed before the instructions are accepted or at any later date.